Study progress in higher education | Our Services | KelaSkip to content

 If you return financial aid for students after you have received a letter requesting information on your study progress, you must reply to the letter and tell us that you have returned financial aid.

-You will no longer be able to return student financial aid for the autumn term of the preceding year after you have received a request for information on your study progress, because the closing date for repayment of student financial aid on one’s own initiative has passed.
-For example, in autumn 2025, you will no longer be able to pay back financial aid for the autumn term 2024.
-You can, however, still pay back student financial aid for the spring term of 2025.
+Once you have received the request for further information, you can still pay back financial aid for the spring term.
+However, you will no longer be able to return financial aid for the autumn term of the preceding year, because the closing date for voluntary repayment of financial aid has passed.
+For example, financial aid for the spring term 2026 can still be paid back in autumn 2026, but it will no longer be possible to pay back financial aid for the autumn term 2025.

 What happens if you do not reply to the information request?